Andromeda (Marvel Comics): Fictional character biography

-The Dragon would later return, this time without a body.
-To stop the Dragon of the Moon, Doctor Strange cast a spell which returned the souls of the Defenders fallen in the battle against the Dragon to the bodies of several recently deceased humans, changing them into duplicates of the Defenders.
-Andromeda's soul entered the body of Genevieve Cross and these Defenders now called themselves the Dragon Circle.
-Together the Dragon Circle banished the Dragon from Earth and Andromeda returned to the oceans.

-Andromeda played an important part in the 1989 Atlantis Attacks crossover.
-Andromeda led a rebellion to stop her father Attuma from invading the surface world, but was bested by Attuma in personal combat.
-She was kidnapped unconscious by the Deviant priest Ghaur as one of his "Seven Brides of Set."
-Under Ghaur's domination, she accompanied She-Hulk to acquire a piece of Set's life force.
-In the end the Brides of Set gained their freedom thanks to the Fantastic Four and Avengers.

-Andromeda joined her forces with those of Namor.
-She was part of the short-lived Deep Six, a group of underwater heroes.
-During this time, her mind and that of Genevieve Cross would repeatedly exchange control and even turn her body into a copy of Genevieve's.
-Andromeda sacrificed her own mind to save Namor's soul, leaving Genevieve in control of Andromeda's body.
-Months later, either Genevieve in Andromeda's body or a restored Andromeda herself assisted Namor and the Defenders against Attuma's own Deep Six.
-Andromeda was last seen as an ally of Namor, living in Atlantis.

 Andromeda later appears as a member of Namor's Defenders of the Deep, Namor's own super-team assembled to impose his will on the surface world's presence in the oceans.

 Powers and abilities

-As a member of the race of Homo Mermanus, Andromeda can breathe underwater, and has more durable skin which allows her to survive in great depths.
+As a member of the Homo Mermanus race, Andromeda can breathe underwater, and has more durable skin which allows her to survive in great depths.
 She is also able to move freely underwater.
 However, without special aid she will die in the open air.
 To counteract this, Andromeda uses a serum that allows her people to survive up to 12 hours out of the water, and in addition, provides her with the skin color of a surface-dweller.

 Without her serum, Andromeda loses her vitality the longer she spends out of the water, and would eventually die if she was out of water for long enough.
 Andromeda is proficient in many weapons but prefers the Atlantean trident.
 She is also skilled in hand-to-hand combat, and as a military leader.
 She is superhumanly strong and can lift around 4 tons in the air, and at least 14 tons underwater.